csdavids519/QuickSushi/README.md

 ---
 ## Credits

- #### Content
+ ### Content
- - the code for the social media links and the mobile drop-down navigation menu was heavily influenced by the Code Institute [Love Running](https://github.com/Code-Institute-Org/love-running-2.0)
+ - Code for the social media links and the mobile drop-down navigation menu was heavily influenced by the Code Institute [Love Running](https://github.com/Code-Institute-Org/love-running-2.0)

- #### Media
+ ### Media
  - Media images sourced from the Quick Sushi Instagram page, used with permission.
  - Google reviews were sourced from Google Maps.

-## Acknowledgments
+### Acknowledgments
 - [Iuliia Konovalova](https://github.com/IuliiaKonovalova) Who has been a knowledgeable and encouraging mentor on this project.
 - [Web Dev Simplified](https://www.youtube.com/@WebDevSimplified) and [Kevin Powell](https://www.youtube.com/@KevinPowell) from YouTube for their quick and helpful CSS instruction videos.
-- Rothanna and Teang Sim, the owners of Quick Sushi for permission to use their restaurant as the subject of this project.
+- Rothanna and Teang Sim, owners of Quick Sushi for permission to use their restaurant as the subject of this project.